fredotran/traffic-sign-recognition/README.md

 ## Dataset structure

-This dataset consists in 43 classes of more than 50 000 images using for training, validation and test.
+This dataset consists in 43 classes of more than 50 000 images using for training, validation and test, it can be found [here](https://github.com/fredotran/traffic-sign-recognition/releases/download/1.0/traffic-signs-data.zip).
 The labels are stored in the [signnames.csv](https://github.com/fredotran/traffic-sign-recognition/blob/main/signnames.csv) file.

-The datasets are divided as follow :
+The dataset are divided as follow :

 - 34799 images for **the training set**.
 - 4410 images for **the validation set**.